miztiik/cloudera-On-Docker/docker-image-build/uTor/centos/README.md

 Build your image using the dockerfile `docker build --tag="local/rotnode:v1" .`

 ### Run as container
-	* To run the container with default settings, the downloads will be stored in virtualbox shared folders under `/media/sf_dockerRepos/dockerTmp/utorrent/`
+You can run the container with default settings or with your own custom configuration file.
+In default mode the downloads will be stored in virtualbox shared folders under `/media/sf_dockerRepos/dockerTmp/utorrent/`.
+If you have a custom configuration, say `utserver.conf`, you can add it as a data volume during docker run.

+#### Default settings
 ```
 	docker run -dti --name rotnode \
 	-p 28920:2891 \